AvtsVivek/LearnVsExt/src/tasks/400500-VSixBlankProjectAnalysis/ReadMe.md

 ![Extension installation log](./images/54_50_InstallLog.jpg)

 5. Once installed, open the logs.
-You will see something like
+You will see something like the following.
+The location of those logs will be - C:\Users\YourUserName\AppData\Local\Temp

 > The extension has been installed to C:\Users\YourUserName\AppData\Local\Microsoft\VisualStudio\17.0_c9ef2fd3\Extensions\fyp2abr3.n2t\